shankargupta1179/algos/README.md

-# These are the optimised sorting algorithms
+# These are the sorting algorithms